Volunteers needed – to join our friendly team

 Remembering Charles Harrison who was a volunteer at Shopmobility for over 20 years

-We are sad to advise that Charles Harrison passed away this year.
-He was a much valued part of the Shopmobility team for many years and will be very sadly missed by all of the team members and all of the customers that knew him.
+Charles Harrison was a much valued part of the Shopmobility team for many years and will be very sadly missed by all of the team members and all of the customers that knew him.

 We appreciate the support of the Eden Shopping Centre and Buckinghamshire Council in helping set up and provide resources to support our service.
 We have also enjoyed the support of other organisations who have helped provide supplies either free or at cost price, sponsored our leaflets, provided grants for equipment, helped support our events, donated goods for our raffles or have got involved in organising fundraising events.
 If you have got something to offer us we would be delighted to hear from you.